zalando-stups/documentation/components/taupage.rst

 ---------------------

 There is currently no internal tooling but you can find the Taupage AMIs in your EC2 UI.
-They are maintained by the Platform team and regularly updated with the newest security fixes and configuration improvements.
+They are maintained by the STUPS team and regularly updated with the newest security fixes and configuration improvements.

 ..
 NOTE::
    The process of updating the AMI is not established nor discussed yet!